 Investment property mortgages are designed to help investors interested in buying rental and similar properties with affordable rates.
 But not all lenders are interested in taking on the risk that comes with properties you don’t intend to live in.
 Research your options to find fixed or variable rates to best support your investment strategy.

 Investment mortgage rates explained

 If you’re taking out a mortgage for a rental property, expect to pay a higher interest rate than a property for a primary residence.
-How much higher depends on your property, credit history and your down payment, but expect to pay up to 0.75% higher.
+How much higher depends on your property, credit history and your down payment.

 How do I compare investment property mortgages?

 Investment loans differ from conventional mortgages in a few key ways.
 Compare key factors of investment loans to find the best fit for your strategy: